CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Both new and used motor vehicles are covered by California law.
 While most of the protections refer to new cars, there are also stipulations for pre-owned cars if they were purchased from a dealership and came with a warranty.
 With new cars, the vehicle doesn’t need to be purchased.
 It could also be leased and be covered under California’s lemon law.

 As far as the types of vehicles covered, most passenger cars are included.
 The maximum gross vehicle weight (GVM) is up to 10,000 pounds, allowing more pickup trucks, SUVs, and cars to be eligible.
-While the main focus is for personal and family vehicles, there are also inclusions for small business purposes, provided that the company only has up to five vehicles in the fleet.
+While the main focus is on personal and family vehicles, there are also inclusions for small business purposes, provided that the company only has up to five vehicles in the fleet.

 Motorcycles, chassis cab trucks, most motor homes, and RVs also receive protection, but there’s no coverage for off-road vehicles because of the defects that could be caused by wear and tear.